CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 (1) Written verification from ASWB sent to the board office; or

-(2) A “request for results of examination score form” completed by another jurisdiction and sent to the board office.
+(2) A “Social Worker Request for Results of Exam Score Form” described in (c) below and completed by another jurisdiction and sent to the board office.

-(c) Applicants wishing to take the clinical level exam shall complete and file a “Request To Sit For ASWB Clinical Exam Form” dated 6/10/14.
+(c) Applicants wishing to take the clinical level exam shall complete and submit to the board a “Request To Sit For The Association of Social Work Boards Clinical Exam” form requiring the following information:

 PART Mhp 305 MENTAL HEALTH COUNSELORS